rust-lang/rustup/doc/src/basics.md

 info: downloading self-updates
 ```

-> #### Disable automatic self-updates
+### Disabling self updates on a per-invocation basis
-> `rustup` will automatically update itself at the end of any toolchain installation.
+> Self updates can also be suppressed on individual invocations of `rustup` by
-> You can prevent this automatic behaviour by passing the `--no-self-update` argument
+> passing the argurment `--no-self-update`  when running `rustup update` or
-> when running `rustup update` or `rustup toolchain install`.
+> `rustup toolchain install`.

 ## Help system